menu

 Demographics

-The education level of Jackson citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.05% of adults 25 and older in Jackson have a college degree.
+In terms of college education, Jackson is nearly on par with the US average for all cities of 21.84%: 18.05% of adults 25 and older in Jackson have a bachelor's degree or advanced degree.

 Jackson is an extremely ethnically-diverse town.
 The people who call Jackson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jackson residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Jackson include English, Irish, British, French, and German.